 Disciplinary Definitions

-1. "Moral turpitude," is defined as the wrongful quality shared by acts of fraud, theft, bribery, illegal drug use, sexual misconduct, and other similar acts, as defined by the common law of the state of Missouri.
+- "Moral turpitude" is the wrongful quality shared by acts of fraud, theft, bribery, illegal drug use, sexual misconduct, and other similar acts as defined by the common law of Missouri;

-2. "Reckless disregard," is defined as a conscious disregard for a substantial risk that circumstances exist or a result will follow, and such failure constitutes a gross deviation from the standard of care that a reasonable peace officer would exercise in the situation.
+- "Reckless disregard" is a conscious disregard of a substantial risk that circumstances exist or that a result will follow, and such failure constitutes a gross deviation from the standard of care that a reasonable peace officer would exercise in the situation;

-3. "Clear and present danger," is defined as a grave and immediate danger, not merely a probable or likely danger.
+- "Clear and present danger" is a grave and immediate danger, not merely a probable or likely danger.

 Revoked and Surrendered Peace Officer Licenses

 On Aug.
-15, 1988, the Director of the Missouri Department of Public Safety was granted statutory authority to revoke a peace officer’s license.
+15, 1988, the Director of Public Safety was granted statutory authority to revoke a peace officer’s license.
 The first peace officer license revocation took place on March 6, 1992.

 Contact Information